Maryland

 Maryland is the place to be if you want variety in the online sports betting market.
 While there are 13 online operators currently active in the state, the state allows up to 60 online licenses to be active.
 For retail betting, the number of licenses that could be handed out rises to 107.

 The Sports Wagering Application and Review Commission is the official group that reviews and issues these licenses when they are applied for.
 Depending on the license, the fee for operators can range from $50,000 to $2 million.
-The state has set the tax rate at 15% for both online and retail.
+The state has set the tax rate at 20% for mobile betting and 15% for retail sports wagering.

 The state has performed well in terms of betting handle, revenue, and tax income with its current number of operators, and Maryland has posted impressive figures since sports betting became legal in late 2021.
 In the Old Line State's first full year of legalized sports betting, 2022, they achieved just under $1 billion in handle, nearly $150 million in revenue, and over $6 million in tax income.